ISL: Mumbai City FC announce Sergio Lobera as manager | Goal.com

 The Islanders have also confirmed that Lobera's support staff while at FC Goa, assistant Jesus Tato and fitness and conditioning coach Manuel Sayabera, will also join the 43-year-old.
 Juan Maria Cruz Arias, who also previously worked with Lobera at Moroccan club Moghreb Tetouan, is roped in as the goalkeeping coach.

-Lobera, along with his above-named support staff, were sacked by the Gaurs in early February 2020 when the team was leading the league ISL standings.
+Lobera, along with his above-named support staff, parted ways with the Gaurs in early February 2020 when the team was leading the league ISL standings.
 As Goal reported in March, Lobera was to take the hot seat after Mumbai City parted ways with Portuguese tactician Jorge Costa after two years at the club.

 A new era begins.#WelcomeSergio 🔵 pic.twitter.com/XTrQOxciIw— Mumbai City FC (@MumbaiCityFC) October 12, 2020